-Prerequisites: Grade of A/B in Chemistry and Biology and teacher recommendation
+Prerequisites: Chemistry and Biology

 This is an accelerated, college-level course.
 Students will have the opportunity practice critical thinking, problem-solving, collaboration and communication via:

 - An in-depth, accelerated, college-level study of living organisms and their vital processes - Following College Board protocols - Exploring how the relationships between biological systems connect to biodiversity, heredity and evolution - Preparing for success on the AP exam - Practicing independent study skills - For more information on this class, please visit the AP site.